Background pattern

 Common side effects (may affect up to 1 in 10 patients):

-• sore throat, anorexia, increased appetite,
+• throat pain, anorexia, increased appetite,

 • visual disturbances, ringing in the ears,

-• palpitations, hot flushes, yawning,
+• palpitations, hot flashes, yawning,

 • abdominal pain, vomiting, constipation, stomach discomfort, gas,